 Weaning with Reflux

 I loved weaning my babies.
 Seeing those first reactions to new food and having them join in with mealtimes.
 But I found it hard dealing with the reflux.
 Not knowing which foods would trigger it and make the symptoms worse.
-The first important thing I learned was to be prepared with weaning products that were easy to clean and wouldn’t easily stain.
+The first important thing I learned was to be prepared with essential weaning products that were easy to clean and wouldn’t easily stain.
 Anything that can easily be wiped down is a huge help.

-The next important thing I learned was which foods to avoid.
+The next important thing I learned was which trigger foods to avoid.
 My baby couldn’t tolerate peppers and certain fruits.
 I found that sticking to really plain food worked the best for my baby and only having small amounts at a time.
 I also found that we needed to avoid dairy and so we changed her diet to be dairy-free.